MickWest/sitrec/README.md

 - Generic custom data in .csv
 - Image files (jpg, png, etc)

-Types of situations covered:
+Some types of situations covered:

 - UAP Videos
   - Taken from a plane where a target object's azimuth and elevation are known ("angles only")
   - Taken from a plane of another plane
   - Taken from a plane looking in a particular direction
+  - From a fixed position
 - Viewing the sky (with accurate planets and satellites)

 ## CAVEAT - This is complex and messy code
 Sitrec has evolved over a couple of years from a very simple single-html file simulator to the much more complex thing it is today.
 So the code is complicated, and, in some places, rather crufty.
 Configuring a new sitch takes a few steps.